top of page

 Core Characteristics of Anxious Attachment

-An anxious attachment in adulthood often shows up as:
+Anxious attachment in adulthood often manifests as:

 • Hypervigilance: Analyzing every text, tone of voice, or facial expression.